karlkurzer/path_planner/README.md

 ### Hybrid A* Path Planner for the KTH Research Concept Vehicle [![Build Status](https://travis-ci.org/karlkurzer/path_planner.svg?branch=master)](https://travis-ci.org/karlkurzer/path_planner)

-The code in this repository is the result of my master's thesis which I am currently writing at the Integrated Research Lab (ITRL) at KTH Royal Institute of Technology.
+The code in this repository is the result of my master's thesis which I have written at the Integrated Research Lab (ITRL) at KTH Royal Institute of Technology (2016).
 The code is documented [here](http://karlkurzer.github.io/path_planner) and the associated thesis can be found [here](http://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-198534).